MikeCostello/api-demo/README.md

 # RESTful API Demo

 This project is a partial implementation of a Leprechaun social network.
-It is purely designed as jumping off point for discussions on a few opinionated best practices in API design and a practice application of those practices.
+It is purely designed as jumping off point for discussions on a few opinionated best practices in API design and a practical application of those practices.

 * Version your API
 * Always use SSL (Leprechauns are very secretive)